vesellov/bitdust.docs.old/crypto_contracts.md

 + how much space was allocated from supplier to customer,
 + a basic price for one megabyte for that contract

 At first customer requests from supplier some amount of storage by communicating with him directly.
 Supplier can do some analysis of this customer and decide about this request based on some trust level.
+Let's assume supplier accepted this customer and decided to provide that amount of storage for requested period of time.

+Supplier will prepare a "contract offer" to customer and send back in response to initial request.
+If customer agree on those conditions he will sign the contract and it back to supplier to indicate that deal actually was started.
+It is very simillar to real life - when you need a service from some organization you typically sign a paper contract and give them back a signed copy, but also keep another signed copy with you.

-Let's assume that supplier accepts this request and able to provide that amount of storage.
-Immediately after that contract means to be started and customer should be able to use given amount of storage on provider's machine for own purposes.
+Immediately after supplier received signed crypto-contract the deal means to be started and customer should be able to use given amount of storage on provider's machine for own purposes.

-Consumer will expect a "contract offer" from provider right after they did a handshake.
-Within one hour provider must do that by "generating" a first coin in this contract-chain.
+Consumer will now expect a publishing of the "crypto-contract" from supplier - right after they did a handshake.
+Within one hour provider must do that by "generating" a first coin in that given "contract-chain".
 You can read more about coins mining process bellow on this page.

 ## Contract-chain

-When a new coin will be mined and published consumer should receive it and recognize that provider is expecting a payment from him.
-But provider must follow his promises and keep doing his job well and provide good quality service in order to satisfy the customer.
-Now customer have some time to test quality of service and make a final decision.
+When a new coin will be mined and published consumer should receive it via global "contract-chains" database and recognize that provider is expecting a payment from him.
+But provider must follow his promises and keep doing his job well and provide good quality service in order to satisfy the customer, so first iteration of any contract always sponsored by provider.

+Now customer have one hour to test quality of the service and decide about further extension.
+The contract is just started and duration of the first iteration is only one hour.
+So if quality of service is not good enough, customer may decide to choose another provider, but he still need to pay for that hour because the deal was already signed by both parties.

 Every contract have a duration and starting point so expiration moment is known in advance.
 To be able to complete the contract, customer must generate a second coin to confirm this deal and this coin will be attached to same contract right after the coin previously mined by supplier.
 At any moment of time before contract became expired customer must add second matching coin to the contract-chain to confirm that he is willing to pay for this service.

+In the "contract-chain" every next contract must have twice or more longer "duration".
+This is needed to prevent polluting in the global contracts storage.
+First contract in chain starts with one hour duration, second should be at least two hours, third at least 4 hours and so on.
+Longer contracts costs more, but of course have more risk to be failed.

++ supplier offer (1 hour duration),
++ customer accept (1 hour),
++ supplier offer (2 hours),
++ customer accept (2 hours),
++ supplier offer (4 hours),
++ customer accept (4 hours),
++ ...

 If everything went fine and second coin was mined and published by consumer - both parties should receive it and get notified about successful contract finalization.
 Now supplier and customer will communicate again and decide about contract extension.
 If they agree to continue - the process will repeat: 2 more coins will be mined and appended to this contract-chain, and so on.
+So every contract is a repeating sequence of paired coins and every pair have twice longer duration (or more) than previous one.

+## Breach of contract

+Basically all such contracts are post-paid.
+At first step provider start providing a service and after some period of time consumer will pay for that service.
+Just like in real life - if contract was started customer must paid anyway.

+Of course consumer may decide to not pay for consumed servies and do not mine second coin in the chain.
+But in that case supplier will recognize that soon and will stop the relations.
+Also it will indicate that customer is not playing fair and his reputation will go down - every coin in "contract chain" is publicly available and everyone able to verify that.

-Of course consumer may decide to not pay - this is correct if quality of service by provider was not good enough  during that testing period (after the moment when first coin was mined and published).
-In this case supplier of course will be disappointed but it was his personal decision and he accepted the risk.
-So if second coin was not mined before contract became expired, provider will just stop supporting this customer, erase uploaded files from own machine and close all network connections with consumer.
+So if second coin was not mined before contract became expired, provider will just stop supporting this customer, erase uploaded files from own machine and close all network connections with that consumer.
+From other side supplier can not just start a random contract without approval from customer - contract requires digital signatures from both parties.

-Every next contract in the chain must have twice or more longer "duration".
-This is needed to prevent polluting the global contracts storage.
-First contract in chain starts with one hour duration, second should be at least two hours, third at least 4 hours and so on.
-Longer contracts costs more, but of course have more risk to be failed.
+Lets imagine quality of service by provider was not good enough during last period.
+Then customer simply decides to not extend the contract and it will be automatically finished.
+But customer still have to pay for it and offcourse he will be disappointed but it was his personal decision and he accepted the risk.
+Because every contract is started with shortest possible period, the cost of mistake is pretty low.

 Also "amount" of resources can be changed after every coin mined by customer (every second coin).
 So if customer at some point decides to increase/decrease amount of storage taken from supplier, he needs to finish current contract first (need to pay for whole duration) and then request next contract with new options.

 ## Contract details

-To mine a new coin provider first need to prepare a compact json-formatted data structure to describe the contract options:
+To mine a starting coin and begin a new "contract-chain", provider first must prepare a compact json-formatted data structure to describe the contract details:

     {
         'type': 'storage'